 Information on voting in local, state, and federal elections, including a copy of the Kentucky voter registration form, can be found here: Commonwealth of Kentucky State Board of Elections.

-Specific information regarding Voter Registration for students is in the Student
+Specific information regarding Voter Registration for students can be found on page 82 in the Student Handbook.